yonasBSD/forgejo/.gitea/ISSUE_TEMPLATE/bug-report.md

    directly to confirm the issue still persists without those services.
 -->

+- Can you reproduce the problem on [Forgejo Next](https://next.forgejo.org/)?
 - Forgejo version (or commit ref):
 - Git version:
 - Operating system: